Word@Work, Let God's Word energise your working day!

 While Jesus was in Bethany in the home of Simon the Leper, a woman came to him with an alabaster jar of very expensive perfume, which she poured on his head as he was reclining at the table.
 When the disciples saw this, they were indignant.
 'Why this waste?' they asked.
 'This perfume could have been sold at a high price and the money given to the poor.'
 Aware of this, Jesus said to them, 'Why are you bothering this woman?
 She has done a beautiful thing to me.
 The poor you will always have with you, but you will not always have me.
 When she poured this perfume on my body, she did it to prepare me for burial.
 Truly I tell you, wherever this gospel is preached throughout the world, what she has done will also be told, in memory of her.'
 (NIVUK)

 Even though the disciples had been with Jesus for almost three years, they still did not understand what was valuable.
-They applied their business values and thoughts about money, but forgot the value of relationship.
+They applied their business values and understanding of money, but they forgot the value of loving relationship.
 Bethany was the home of Mary, Martha and Lazarus (who Jesus had raised from the dead – John 11:43-44).
-Simon, a neighbour, previously had leprosy and was hosting a dinner in Jesus' honour (John 12:2).
-We assume Jesus had healed him because nobody would have come to the banquet if he had not been free from the disease.
+Simon, a neighbour who previously suffered from leprosy, was hosting a dinner in Jesus' honour (John 12:2).
+Perhaps Jesus had healed him because nobody could come to the banquet unless the host was free of disease.

-The woman came into the room and broke a jar of perfume so that the fragrance poured all over Jesus' head.
-It was unmistakably extravagant and the disciples complained at the waste.
+The woman came into the room where Jesus and other guests were reclining around the table.
+She broke open a jar of perfume and poured the fragrance over Jesus' head.
+It was unmistakably extravagant, and the disciples complained at the waste.
 If it had been sold, many poor people could have had a meal, said the disciples.
-Later in the passage (Matthew 26:14-16) Judas Iscariot is described as bargaining money out of the religious leaders: and he was the treasurer for Jesus.
-Clearly he did not value his relationship with the Saviour; even though he was a trainee apostle, he really worshipped money.
+Later in the passage (Matthew 26:14-16), Judas Iscariot is bargaining money out of the religious leaders: and he was the treasurer for Jesus.
+Clearly, he did not value his relationship with the Saviour; even though he was a trainee apostle, he really worshipped money.

 Jesus rebuked them for criticising the woman.
 He recognised the love in her heart.
-She was willing to sacrifice her life-savings (perhaps a gift from a deceased parent) in order to express her love for Jesus.
-She probably did not understand what she was doing but Jesus explained it: she was anointing His body for burial.
+She was willing to sacrifice her life-savings (perhaps a gift from a deceased parent in anticipation of her marriage) in order to express her love for Jesus.
+She did not fully understand what she was doing, but Jesus explained it: she was anointing His body for burial.
 It must have been a shocking thing to say, but the woman knew that Jesus had received her love gratefully.
 She was not wasting anything by giving to Jesus.
-She had got her values right but the men had missed the point.
-However it would stay in their minds as they led the Early Church – nothing given in Jesus' Name is ever wasted – and many of them gave their own lives.
+She had got her values right, but the men had missed the point.
+However, it would stay in their minds as they led the Early Church – nothing given in Jesus' Name is ever wasted – and many of them gave their own lives.
+And the woman in today’s story still represents the gold standard of love for God.

-We understand the principle because we may give expensive presents to those we love; but do we give to the Lord in the same joyfully extravagant way?
-2 Corinthians 9:6-8 explains the principle: desire to give generously, decide to do it and trust the Lord to provide.
-It is not the amount that counts but the love, and the Lord knows how much you love Him.
+We understand the principle, because we want to give expensive presents to those we love.
+But do we give to the Lord in the same joyfully extravagant way?
+The Apostle Paul explains the principles of Christian giving: desire to give generously, decide to do it gladly, and trust the Lord to provide for all your needs (2 Corinthians 9:6-8).
 Glad and generous giving is a mark of God's people.
 They give to other people in the Name of Jesus; He is not here physically but they are, and the gifts we make are an important way of expressing our love to Jesus.

 Prayer